-Upon notification that a complaint has been made, the local authority will notify sharon.money@donesc.org (01603 882329) who has responsibility for safeguarding.
-Sharon will then alert the appropriate people within the Trust.
+Upon notification that a complaint has been made, the local authority will notify the Trust Head of Safeguarding (01603 550150) who has responsibility for safeguarding.
+The Head of Safeguarding will then alert the appropriate people within the Trust.
 A local decision will then be made about who will ring the academy head to alert them to the fact a complaint has been made.
 The call should be made within one hour of notification.
-If Sharon is unavailable, please ring either Simon Morley or Oliver Burwood (01603 881721) who will then action accordingly.
+If the Head of Safeguarding is unavailable please ring either Simon Morley or Oliver Burwood (01603 550150) who will then action accordingly.